AttackOnJasper/University-notes/psych253/psych253.md

 - To infer causation:
 	- correlation
 		- independent vars: control / experimental groups
-		- dependent vars: reliable / valid measures
+		- dependent vars: measures
+			- reliable (precise): get consistent results over and over again
+			- valid (accuracy): measure what it is supposed to measure
 	- time order
 	- eliminate other possible causes
 		- random assignment to each group